thuantran/dnscrypt-asuswrt-installer/README.md

 - Handling ntp update at router boot up by starting dnscrypt-proxy with --ignore-timestamps option and restarting it without this option after ntp update has completed
 - Redirect all DNS queries on your network to dnscrypt if user chooses to
 - Install haveged/rngd for better speed with dnscrypt and other cryptographic applications
+- Support various HW RNG such as TrueRNG (tested with v3), TrueRNGpro, OneRNG, EntropyKey
 - Ability to run two dnscrypt-proxy instances for IPv6 or backup DNS

 # Changelog: